Code-Institute-Submissions/https-github.com-simplyedwin-tcg_codeinstitute_project_2/README.md

       "https://cors-anywhere-tcgversion.herokuapp.com/http://datamall2.mytransport.sg/ltaodataservice/BusStops?$skip=" +
                 apicalls,
   By hosting a cors anywhere proxy instance which only accepts the bus stop information api, this will prevent others from using it as an open proxy.
-Hence, all the efforts on the api calls can be focused only to this application.
+Hence, the proxy instance will only needs to serve this application and only requesting from the bus stop information api.
   <br>

 - ***Missing Latitude and Longitude Information From API Server*** <br>